Mortgage Insurance: Definition, Different Types And Cost

-It’s important to understand all of the costs you’ll be responsible for when you buy a home.
+It’s important to understand the costs you’ll be responsible for when you buy a home with a mortgage loan.
 One of those expenses might be mortgage insurance.
-We’ll walk you through the different types of mortgage insurance, how long you’ll have to have it, approximate costs and whether you can avoid it.
+We’ll walk you through the different types of mortgage insurance, how long you’ll have to pay it, the approximate costs and whether you can avoid it.

 What Is Mortgage Insurance?

-Mortgage insurance is an additional monthly expense that you’ll need to take into consideration.
-Your lender will likely automatically include your PMI expense in your monthly mortgage payment.
-The lender is in charge of selecting the mortgage insurance company, so you won’t be able to shop around, but you can ask for a quote before you finalize your paperwork.
+Mortgage insurance may be an additional monthly expense you’ll need to consider.
+If PMI is required, your lender will likely include your PMI expense in your monthly mortgage payment automatically.
+The lender oversees selecting the mortgage insurance company, so you won’t be able to shop around, but you can ask for a quote before you finalize your paperwork.

 Mortgage insurance costs depend on the type of insurance you have.
-On average, you can expect to pay .05% – 1% of your home loan amount in PMI.
+On average, you can expect to pay .1% – 1% of your home loan amount annually with PMI.

 Your premiums for PMI will depend on:

 - Whether the interest rate is fixed or adjustable

 - The length of your home loan, also known as your mortgage term

 - The insurance coverage amount required by your lender